Applications & Remote Auditions

 Sending the audition footage

 There are many options for sending us your child’s filmed performance.
-Please do make sure it is clearly labelled with their full name and sent to Alex Byrne on email@example.com.
+Please do make sure it is clearly labelled with their full name and sent to email@example.com.
 Suggestions for sending larger files are found below

 · Google Drive

 We will acknowledge receipt of your filmed performance so you know it has arrived safely.

 The audition process is the same for all children.
 If your child is applying for a place as a chorister It is helpful for them to sing something which comfortably demonstrates their full vocal range.

 The safety of our students, staff and applicants is our priority.
 As such, any audition footage will be viewed only by the panel and appropriate Minster School administration staff.
 It will be stored on our secure staff drive and will only be viewed in relation to your child’s application.
 Please ensure the background for any filming is appropriate and there are no other members of the family in the audition footage, unless acting as an accompanist.

 Specimen Aural Questions

 Please use the player below or click on the following link to listen to the specimen aural questions.